nikrom17/Rezzi/README.md

 2. `cd rezzi/rezzi`
 3. `python3 app.py`
 4. This will launch the server.
 Navigate to `http://127.0.0.1:5000`
-5. Click on the microphone icon at the bottom and say hello.
+5. Click on the microphone icon at the bottom and say "hello".
 Then Rezzi will start asking questions.